smarr/RoarVM/README.rst

 It was ported to x86 compatible multicore systems by Stefan Marr at the Software Languages Lab, Vrije Universiteit Brussel.

-Special thanks go to Max OrHai for designing our Logo.
+Special thanks go to Max OrHai for designing our logo.